Where Was I? Skipping School, Actually

 There is no race, gender, or political side.
 In the end, the only thing that matters is each other.

-The world changed eighteen years ago.
+The world changed twenty years ago.
 It will never be the same.